Beginning genetic material i.e., the template is different in all three types of PCR– regular, RT PCR and qPCR.

 Definition of Polymerase Chain Reaction (PCR)

-The elementary principle underlying behind the PCR technique is the exploitation of the ability of DNA polymerase enzyme to synthesise the complementary strand of the template DNA.
 The process of amplification occurs in a machine known as ‘Thermocycler’.
 The thermocycler provides the required range of temperature zones for the reaction.

 Reaction mixture for PCR